Code-Institute-Submissions/oldhouse-newhome/README.md

 # Old House New Home
 *Milestone 1: User-Centric Frontend Development - Code Institute*

-**Old House New Home** has not been designed as a commercial site.
+**[Old House New Home](https://coderbeez.github.io/oldhouse-newhome/)** has not been designed as a commercial site.
 It’s aims are twofold:

 **Homeowner**
 The homeowner’s purchase of an older house coincided with redundancy.
-Thrown into the role of project manager for the renovation, she now has a gap in her cv.
+Thrown into the role of building project manager, she now has a gap in her cv.
 This website aims to fill this gap by documenting the extension and renovation.

 **Website User**
-As part of the desire for lower carbon lifestyles, we are seeing a move to more urban living.
-In Ireland, this often means older housing stock and/or smaller units.
+A move to lower carbon lifestyles and more urban living in Ireland, often means older housing stock and/or smaller units.
 This website aims to help users breathe new life into their older or smaller homes by providing inspiration, practical tips, useful resource links and a point of contact.

 ## UX

 The website is aimed primarily at Irish home buyers or homeowners starting out on an extension or renovation project.
 It was designed to address some of the problems the homeowner encountered with similar websites when she started her renovation.

 1. **Pinterest** Anyone renovating lives on Pinterest.
-It’s so much easier to add to your Pinterest baord if the pin icon is included on a web page.
-In this website the icon is included in the header so it’s always visible.
+It’s so much easier to add to your Pinterest board if a pin icon is included.
+On this website the icon is included in the header so it’s always visible.

-2. **Suppliers** When you spot something in an online image that’s perfect for your project there’s often no sourcing information.
+2. **Suppliers** When you spot something in an online image that’s perfect for your project, there’s often no sourcing information.
 Supplier links are a huge part of this website, both to specific items featured and more general supplier links in the favourites section.

 3. **Real Life** Some interior design websites are just that – design sites.
 The homes featured are not meant to be lived in.
 This website reflects real life by including reviews and opinions throughout – yes the Smeg looks beautiful but try keeping the surface smudge free!